Cautín Province: History

+In 1903, a fleet of 88 Canarian families—400 persons—arrived in Budi Lake (and currently have more than 1,000 modern descendants) as a response to the government's call to populate the region, and signed contracts for the benefit of a private company.
+While many Canarians obeyed their servitude, some of those who disobeyed the provisions of repopulation tried to escape their agreements and were arrested, or the indigenous Mapuche people took pity on the plight of these individuals who were on their former lands.
+The Mapuche welcomed some of them, and joined their demonstrations, in the so-called "revolt of the Canarians"; many Canarians integrated into the Mapuche population, thus adding to the large mestizo population that exists in Chile.

+Cautin is known for the 1971 Agrarian revolt.

 Tourism

 The province of Cautín is known for its lakes and beaches.
 Perhaps best known internationally is the town of Pucón with its many recreational amenities on Villarrica Lake under the backdrop of the Villarrica Volcano.
 South of Villarrica on Calafquén Lake lies Licán Ray, another lakeside resort town.
 Saavedra is a popular beach on the Pacific coast.

 Economy

 Cautín lies within the temperate agricultural and forest region of the south, and produces cereal crops such as wheat and oats.
 In Carahue, the potato cultivation has a significant position.
 In addition, cattle production is remarkable.

 Communes

 The province of Cautín is divided into 21 communes (out of the 32 in the region):